kiuru/cybersecuritybase-project/README.md

 At first Application have incomplete function for change password features and it should check user old password.

 Second vulnerablility is that I had left function which makes possible to get any user details if know its id number.
-Id number ascending systematically (x+1) so it is easy to explore users details.
+Id number ascending systematically (x+1) so it is easy to explore users details, like http://localhost:8080/edit/1.

 Fix:
 * Uncomment lines 51 and 54 from SignupController.java.
 Changepass method should be like that: